Slow Cooker Coca Cola Pot Roast

 Instructions

-• Cover and cook on low for 8 hours or high for 6 until the meat is tender and falls apart.
+• Step 6: Pour and cook – Pour the sauce evenly over the roast and vegetables.
+Cover and cook on low for 8 hours or high for 6 hours until the beef is fork tender and easily falls apart.

 Notes